aikar/timings/README.md

 We are using JSX and React for front end development.

-PHP is used to post process the JSON file into a more readable format and API processing, but i'm open to converting that to JS and removing the PHP from the project.
+PHP is used to post process the JSON file into a more readable format and API processing, but I'm open to converting that to JS and removing the PHP from the project.

 If you're up for that big of a project, please coordinate with me on IRC first and keep me in the loop on progress.